rubik/rubik.github.io/content/post/kubernetes-tutorial-ii-deploying-an-app.md

 instances and then recreating them with the newer version.

-While the **RollingUpdate** strategy can prevent downtime, if configured appropriately, with the **Recreate** one that's not possible.
+While the **RollingUpdate** strategy can prevent downtime, if configured appropriately, that's not possible with the **Recreate** one.
 Let's configure our update to prevent downtime.
 We'll add the following configuration to the `spec` object: